xenocrat/chyrp-lite/README.markdown

 * Sitemap: index your blog for search engines.
 * Homepage: replace the blog index with a homepage.
 * Highlighter: syntax highlighting courtesy of [highlight.js](https://highlightjs.org/).

-## How is Chyrp Lite different from Chyrp?
-The aim of Chyrp Lite is to minimise complexity and client-side footprint for users, and to maximise reliability and ease of maintenance for administrators.
-Modifications to the engine and extensions strive for clean separation of content, style, and behaviour.
-Wherever possible, [Block, Element, Modifier](http://api.yandex.com/bem/) methodology has been enforced.
-Accessibility is aided by semantic markup and comprehensive ARIA labelling.

 ## Requirements
 These are the earliest versions of the services with which Chyrp Lite has been tested: